BLACKJACK RULES: A BEGINNER'S GUIDE TO PLAYING 21

 Split

 If you are dealt a pair of matching cards, you can choose to split them into two separate hands.
 To do this, you must place a second bet of equal value to your first.
-Some casinos will allow you to make multiple splits in a game, but in some casinos limits apply.
+Top casino sites UK will allow you to make multiple splits in a game, but in some casinos limits apply.

 Surrender